 The Ballet signed a lease on April 28, 2015 for space to be used as a dance studio.
 The Ballet took occupancy of the space in July 2015 and received abated rent through December 2015.
 The Ballet entered into an amendment for this space during the year ended June 30, 2022 and the lease will now expire November 2025.
 The current lease has an option to renew for two consecutive periods of five years each.
-As of June 30, 2024, the Ballet is uncertain of whether these options to renew will be exercised.
+As of June 30, 2025, the Ballet is certain to excise the option for the first five-year renewal and uncertain of the second renewal.
 The lease specifies scheduled rent increases over the lease term and reimbursement of certain defined operating expenses.
-Additionally, under the terms of the lease, the Ballet shall be entitled to a construction allowance of up to \$65 per square foot of leasable area towards the Ballet's work.
-As of June 30, 2023, total deferred lease incentives of \$160,298 represent the amount of the unamortized portion of the tenant allowance used for the leasehold improvements to be amortized over the remaining life of the lease.
+Subsequent to year end, the Ballet entered into an amendment to renew the lease through June 30, 2031.